pieroproietti/penguins-eggs-ppa/README.md

 Now you can install and upgrade eggs from standard apt commands, remember ```sudo apt update```

-# Help
+# Help wanted
-Probably it is not so difficult to arrange a repository for eggs with all the supported architectures (amd64, i386, arm64 amd armel) someone ca help?
+Probably it is not so difficult to arrange a repository for eggs with all the supported architectures: amd64, i386, arm64 and armel, but I'm not able at the momenti, someone can help?